Pregnancy Foods

 What foods you should eat if you are a pregnant women.
 Know details on safe foods during pregnancy.

-3. Iron is essential for adequate blood supply to the growing baby and the placenta.
-For your iron requirement, eat iron rich foods for pregnant woman such as green leafy vegetables, dried fruit, and nuts.
+- Iron is essential for adequate blood supply to the growing baby and the placenta.
+The iron and other nutrients in the diet are very important for pregnant women as the drop in hemoglobin could lead to weakness.
+While the hemoglobin bounces back after pregnancy, some complications could cause delays.
+For your iron requirement, eat iron rich foods for pregnant woman such as green leafy vegetables, dried fruit, and nuts are good.

 You may need to take iron and folic acid supplements regularly.
 Consult your Doctor before starting any iron supplement.

-4. For your requirement of Vitamin C, include citrus fruits, tomatoes, broccoli, and potatoes in your diet.
+- For your requirement of Vitamin C, include citrus fruits, tomatoes, broccoli, oranges, Indian gooseberry, lime and grapefruit and potatoes in your diet.
 They help absorb iron.

-6. The diet should contain proteins like paneer, cereals, lentils, dals, fresh fruits, vegetables, fish, chicken, etc.
+- The pregnancy diet should include proteins like paneer, cereals, lentils, dals, fresh fruits, vegetables, fish, chicken, etc.

-7. Eat Brussels sprouts to meet out the need of of folic acid.
+- Eat Brussels sprouts to meet out the need of folic acid.
 A cup of Brussels sprouts supplies 93.6 mg of folic acid and Vitamin K. Brussels sprouts recipe

 Food Cravings during Pregnancy